 Sharing during the week:

-- Jeremy Jernigan, Lead Pastor at Abundant Life Church, Vancouver WA
+- Jeremy Jernigan, Lead Pastor at Abundant Life Church

 - LeRoy Lawson, Pastor, Professor, Author